Lecture Overview

 Management

-Cutting-edge lectures
+Cutting-edge Lectures

 One of the strengths of the Matsuo-Iwasawa Laboratory is the depth of its team of researchers and engineers involved in cutting-edge research in AI and web engineering.
 Young researchers and students involved in research on deep generative modeling and large-scale language modeling develop their own teaching materials and serve as lecturers.
 Staff members dedicated to the laboratory are also in charge of recruiting and managing each course.
-We also actively offer donated courses in cooperation with companies.
+We also actively offer endowed courses in cooperation with companies.
 The Matsuo-Iwasawa Laboratory has already helped more than 12,000 students to enter society through its external courses, and an increasing number of them have gone on to start their own businesses.
-We provide cutting-edge AI and data science education and accompany students through the implementation of acquired knowledge and technology in society.
-With a strong sense of mission, our instructors and management team, who possess solid skills and experience, are taking on the mission of improving the IT competitiveness of Japan as a whole.
+We provide cutting-edge AI and data science education and support students through the implementation of acquired knowledge and technology in society.
+With a strong sense of purpose, our instructors and management team, who possess solid skills and experience, are taking on the mission of improving the IT competitiveness of Japan as a whole.

 Nozomi Nakatsukasa